unfoldingWord/unfoldingWord.github.io-old/pages/about.md

 - [Glossary][glossary] -- a glossary of terms.
 - [Versioning][versioning] -- an explanation of version numbers of translations.
 - [IETF language tags][ietf] -- an explanation of the language identification system we use.
-- [Free Translate License][freetranslate] -- the Free Translate 1.0
+- [Free Translate License][freetranslate] -- the Free Translate
      International Public License
+- [Copyright and the Kingdom][copyright] -- a visual overview of how restrictions on biblical content affect the global Church (and what to do about it).

 Want to find out **more**?
 [Contact us][contact].